-Homemade Gumbo - the popular New Orleans recipe comes to your home!
-This Gumbo is slightly salt, a bit spicy and full of flavor.
-It's a chicken and sausage recipe served with Louisiana white rice.
+Chicken and sausage Gumbo - a popular New Orleans recipe you can now make yourself!
+This Gumbo is wonderfully flavored, a little spicy and above all very tasty.
+Made with a variety of sausages and delicious chicken and served with Louisiana white rice.

 I used to participate in the Daring Cooks challenge, which dared you to try recipes from all over the world.
 This challenge was given by Denise from the blog ther's a newf in my soup.
 She loves gumbo.
 Now the challenges, unfortunately has ended.